(Weak) Twisted post-groups, skew trusses and rings: (Weak) twisted post-groups, skew trusses, Rota-Baxter systems of groups and braces

-Again by\eqref{TPG3}, we have It follows from \eqref{RBS} and \eqref{INT} that This proves $(G,B_1,B_2)$ is a Rota-Baxter system of groups.
+Again by \eqref{TPG3}, we have It follows from \eqref{RBS} and \eqref{INT} that This proves $(G,B_1,B_2)$ is a Rota-Baxter system of groups.

 In a symmetric way, we get the following proposition.
-The proof is similar to the above proposition. \begin{prop} Let $(G,\cdot,\rhd,\Phi)$ be a right twisted post group with sub-adjacent operation $\circ$.
+The proof is similar to the above proposition. \begin{prop} Let $(G,\cdot,\lhd,\Phi)$ be a right twisted post-group with the sub-adjacent operation $\circ$ such that the center of $G$ is trivial, that is, $Z(G)=\{1\}$.
 Then the following statements are equivalent: